Neloreck/wirestate/docs/guide/messaging.md

 ## Commands

 Commands are named, one-way write operations dispatched to exactly one registered handler.
-Wirestate throws `WirestateError` if no handler is registered — use `executeOptionalCommand` / `useOptionalCommandCaller` when the handler may be absent.
+Wirestate throws `WirestateError` if no handler is registered.
+Use `executeOptionalCommand` / `useOptionalCommandCaller` when the handler may be absent.

 The caller receives a `CommandDescriptor` immediately; the actual work happens asynchronously.
 Check `descriptor.status` (`pending` -> `settled` | `error`) or `await descriptor.task`.

-### Registering — Services
+### Registering - Services

 ```ts
 import { Injectable, OnCommand } from "@wirestate/core";